 Wealth inequality increased through 2019 in Switzerland.

-In September 2020, a referendum calling for a vote to end the pact that allowed a free movement of people from the European Union was rejected by Swiss voters.
+In September 2020, voters rejected the attempt to retake control of immigration, defeating the motion by a roughly 63%–37% margin in a referendum calling for a vote to end the pact that allowed a free movement of people from the European Union.

 On 27 September 2020, 62% of Swiss voters rejected the anti-free movement referendum by SVP.

-According to the World Factbook, as of 2020, the largest ethnic group in Switzerland is Swiss (69.2%).
+According to the World Factbook, as of 2020, the largest ethnic group in the country is Swiss (69.2%).

-In 2020 it was ranked third out of 180 countries in the Environmental Performance Index.
+In 2020 it was ranked third out of 180 countries in safeguarding the environment.

-In 2020, Switzerland has been ranked the most innovative country in the Global Innovation Index.
+In 2020, Switzerland was ranked the most innovative country in the Global Innovation Index.

-In 2021, Switzerland has been ranked the most innovative country in the Global Innovation Index.
+In 2021, Switzerland was ranked the most innovative country in the Global Innovation Index.

-In May 2022, the ban on motorsport racecourses and events in Switzerland was lifted, due to improved safety in motorsport.
+In May 2022, the ban on motorsport racecourses and events in Switzerland was lifted, citing improvements in motorsport safety.

-In 2022, Switzerland has been ranked the most innovative country in the Global Innovation Index.
+In 2022, Switzerland was ranked the most innovative country in the Global Innovation Index.

 In 2022, life expectancy at birth was 82.2 years for men and 85.8 years for women.